tbp.monty.frameworks.environments#

 • patch_size – height and width of patch in pixels, defaults to 10

 • data_path – path to the omniglot dataset.
-If None its set to ~/tbp/data/omniglot/python/
+If None, defaults to ~/tbp/data/omniglot/python/

 get_image_patch(img, loc, patch_size)[source]#